kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 ```

 Obsolete cpus will not be inserted in labels.
 If KubeVirt CR doesn't
-contain `obsoleteCPUModels` or `minCPUModel` variables, Labeller sets default values
+contain `obsoleteCPUModels` variable, Labeller sets default values
-(for `obsoleteCPUModels` "pentium, pentium2, pentium3, pentiumpro, coreduo, n270,
+("pentium, pentium2, pentium3, pentiumpro, coreduo, n270,
-core2duo, Conroe, athlon, phenom, kvm32, kvm64, qemu32, qemu64" and for `minCPUModel`
+core2duo, Conroe, athlon, phenom, kvm32, kvm64, qemu32 and qemu64").
-"Penryn").
-In minCPU user can set baseline cpu model.
-CPU features, which have this model,
-are used as basic features.
-These basic features are not in the label list.
-Feature
-labels are created as subtraction between set of newer cpu features and
-set of basic cpu features, e.g.: Haswell has: aes, apic, clflush Penryr
-has: apic, clflush subtraction is: aes.
-So label will be created only
-with aes feature.

-User can change obsoleteCPUModels or minCPUModel by adding / removing cpu model in config map.
+User can change obsoleteCPUModels by adding / removing cpu model in config map.
 Kubevirt then update nodes with new labels.

+For homogenous cluster / clusters without live migration enabled it's possible
+to disable the node labeler and avoid adding labels to the nodes by adding the
+following annotation to the nodes:

+`node-labeller.kubevirt.io/skip-node`.

 #### Model

-**Note**: Be sure that node CPU model where you run a VM, has the same
-or higher CPU family.

 **Note**: If CPU model wasn't defined, the VM will have CPU model
 closest to one that used on the node where the VM is running.